Physician Assistant Studies Program Application

 Completing the application process will take you one step closer to becoming an exceptional member of Mount Union's Physician Assistant Studies Program.

-- You must apply through CASPA by the October 1 deadline.
+- Potential candidates for the program must apply through CASPA by the October 1 deadline.

 All travel expenses are the responsibility of the applicant.

 Acceptance into the Program

 Notification of acceptance into the Mount Union Physician Assistant Studies Program will be provided within 90 days of the interview.
 Applicants offered a seat for the current matriculating class must acknowledge acceptance within timeframe noted in your acceptance letter and forward a signed Acceptance Form and a non-refundable $500 acceptance deposit (which will be applied toward tuition) to hold a seat in the class.